aurelien-robineau/LPPWM-SoundboardApp/README.md

 I noticed some issues that I did not had the time to fix.
 Most of them are irelevant though.
 1. Quickly double-pressing pads will not play the sound twice.
 Pressing a pad while its sound is playing will stop it first then play it.
 Theses issues are related to the use of `Audio.Sound.replayAsync()` instead of `Audio.Sound.playAsync()`.
 Yet I use the first method because it has less delay between the moment the pad is pressed and the moment the sound actually plays.
 2. When loading a lot of sounds from the Freesound API, some may not load.
 Some optimization and cleanup in `useEffect` function could fix that.
-3. A warning sometimes shows: `cannot update an umounted component`.
+3. A warning sometimes shows: `Can't perform a React state update on an umounted component.`.
 This could be fixed by adding cleanup in the `useEffect` method that create this warning.
+4. Two default sounds, the `default-snare-808` and the `default-hihat-808` never play the first time clicking on the pad, but it works from the second time.
+All the other sounds works normally.
+I have no idea where this bug may come from.

 ## Testing
 The application have been tested only on an android device.
 Some bugs may be found on iOS.